 A healthy investment plan contains 3 components: liquidity for emergencies, as well as protection for those that you love, and growth potential for the future.

-2. Protection Protection is a critical piece of a financial plan.
-It includes foundational pieces like life insurance, which provide protection to your family if you were to pass away unexpectedly.
+2. Protection: A critical, but often overlooked piece of a financial plan, protection includes foundational pieces like life insurance, which provide protection to your family if you were to pass away unexpectedly.
 It also could include protecting part of your money from market risk.
 Principal protection strategies may include fixed-rate investment strategies for avoiding risk with a portion of your assets.
 Protected growth strategies exist to transfer some of that market risk, and income protection strategies are available to bolster your retirement income plan.

-Read Viewpoints on Fidelity.com: 2 ways to help balance growth and protection and Retirement income strategies
+Read Fidelity Viewpoints: 2 ways to help balance growth potential and protection and Retirement income strategies

 As your life and financial situation scale up in complexity, often as you get older and hopefully become more financially comfortable, the layers of protection you may want could extend to long-term care insurance and tax-efficient inheritance strategies.

-Read Viewpoints on Fidelity.com: How long-term care planning can help your loved ones
+Read Fidelity Viewpoints: How long-term care planning can help your loved ones

 Growth potential can help your money keep up with inflation and (hopefully) help you accumulate wealth while staying invested through up and down markets.
 The key is to strike a comfortable balance between the level of stock market risk you can live with that also lines up with your time horizon, financial situation, and risk tolerance, and that provides the growth potential to meet your goals.

-Knowing that you've filled up your emergency and protection buckets can help you stay more disciplined with your growth strategy.
+Having an emergency fund and the appropriate level of protections in place can help you stay more disciplined with your growth strategy.

 Where to go from here